Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 Reason Two: No Connection

-If earlier each film brought something new to the overall picture of the world — characters, events, objects, and so on — now all the heroes have dispersed in different directions and started their own storylines, which, in the end, led to nothing.
+If before each film brought something new to the overall picture of the world—characters, events, objects, and so on—now all the heroes have gone their separate ways and started their own storylines, which, in the end, led to nothing.

-Over the years, we have been given many hints about the future plot, which remained without continuation — what are the post-credit scenes in "Eternals" worth, where two storylines were teased at once: the appearance of the Black Knight, which leads viewers to the mystical side of the MCU, and Thanos's brother, which was supposed to expand the cosmic part of the universe.
+Over the years, we have been given many hints about the future plot, which remained without continuation.
+Just look at the post-credit scenes in "Eternals", which teased two storylines at once: the appearance of the Black Knight, which leads viewers to the mystical side of the MCU, and Thanos's brother, which was supposed to expand the cosmic part of the universe.

 <br>